vanjacatak4/sauna-code-challenge/README.md

 # [Software Sauna](https://www.softwaresauna.com/) Code Challenge

-- Path following algorithm in ASCII Map
+- Follow a path in ASCII Map
 - Find the position of character `@`
 - Follow the path, stop when character `x` is reached